zendesk/samson/plugins/pipelines/README.md

-Pipeline deploys: a successful deploy kicks off the next deploy.
+Pipeline deploys: a succeeded deploy kicks off the next deploy.